carousell/ViewModelAdapter/README.md

 ## Usage & Example

-- Create list of `ViewModel` classes extends `ItemViewModel` to represent different type of item you want to display on `RecyclerView`.
-There are two method need to implement:
+- Create a list of `ViewModels` that extends `ItemViewModel` that represent the different items that will be displayed into the `RecyclerView`.
+The following methods should be implemented:
-  - getKey: Provide unique key to differentiate which will used in `areItemsTheSame` in `DiffUtil`.
+  - getKey: Provide a unique key to the ViewModel.
   - compare: Compare different `ViewModel` and return if they are identical.

   Example: